slatedocs/slate/source/includes/_purchase_orders.md

 PurchaseOrder's `status` will be `approved` if all of the approvers have already approved this purchase order.
 You can find list of approvers in `approver_requests` attribute.

+### delegate approvers

+If the approver who is assigned to given purchase order is on holiday mode and also delegate approver is selected then json repsonse will contains `delegate_id: x` which means, that request should be approved/rejected by the user matching the delegate_id.

+Also notice the `approver_name` which contains the naming format `Approver xxx (on behalf of Approver yyy)`.

 ### Copy